“I don’t want any yes-men around me. I want everybody to tell me the truth even if it costs them their job” Sam Goldwyn (American film producer)

 “The world may admire the truth-tellers, but few will want to employ them.”
 Charles Handy

-Across both of these perspectives we identified five intertwined issues, which are all navigated together when speaking up (or staying silent).
-We call this the TRUTH framework.
-The first two, ‘trust’ in the value of our own (or the other’s) opinion and ‘risk’, the awareness of the consequences of speaking up (or being spoken up to), are put first as they decide, as one research participant noted: “Am I going to move or not move?”
-The latter three, ‘understanding’, ‘titles’ and ‘how-to’ relate to the skill of understanding the political environment, assessing how the social titles and labels (such as gender, age, job title, race) affect speaking and listening up, and then having the capacity to judge how to say things, or invite things to be said in the moment.
+We have identified five intertwined issues, which are all navigated together when speaking up and listening up.
+We call this the TRUTH framework and this is examined in detail in our book, Speak Up.
+The first two, ‘Trust’ in the value of our own (or the other’s) opinion and ‘Risk’, the awareness of the consequences of speaking up (or being spoken up to), are put first as they decide, as one research participant noted: “Am I going to move or not move?”
+The latter three, ‘Understanding’, ‘Titles’ and ‘How-to’ relate to the skill of understanding the political environment, assessing how the social titles and labels (such as gender, age, job title, race) affect speaking and listening up, and then having the capacity to judge how to say things, or invite things to be said in the moment.

 The ways in which power silences and the ways in which we might help others to speak up is the topic of my recent TEDx talk.
 It is also the focus of three Harvard Business Review articles: